BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 If is often necessary to remove one or more FASTA record from a multiFASTA file.
-Small files can be edited manually, but large files or files with a large number of records can be better handled programmetrically.
+Small files can be edited manually, but large files or files with a large number of records can be better handled programmatically.

 FASTA filtration is often done using two criteria.
 1. Sequence ID, i.e., the description line